 50 miles outside of London is the scenic Hertfordshire village of Nasty.
-Nasty is actually nothing of the sort, filled with picturesque cottages and rolling hills.
-Its name derives, like many UK destinations, from the rather mundane Anglo Saxon æt þǽm éastan hægeI, meaning “at the eastern hedged enclosure’.
+It’s actually nothing of the sort and instead filled with picturesque cottages and rolling hills.
+Its name, like many UK destinations, derives from the rather mundane Anglo Saxon æt þǽm éastan hægeI, meaning ‘at the eastern hedged enclosure’.

 Booby Dingle, Hereford

-If you’re heading over for a walk in the stunningly beautiful Brecon Beacons, why not pop into sleepy village of Booby Dingle, which boasts such landmarks as the Standing Stone and the unmissable ‘Old Farmhouse’.
-As well as some pretty farmland and the opportunity to take a picture of the should-be-famous sign, you can also go for a leisurely stroll up Cat’s Back, allegedly one of the most beautiful routes in the Black Mountains of South Wales.
+If you’re heading for a walk in the beautiful Brecon Beacons, why not pop into the sleepy village of Booby Dingle?
+It boasts landmarks such as the Standing Stone and the unmissable ‘Old Farmhouse’, and it has pretty farmland.
+You’ll also have the opportunity to take a picture of the should-be-famous sign and go for a leisurely stroll up Cat’s Back.
+Allegedly, it’s one of the most beautiful routes in the Black Mountains of South Wales.

 Spankers Hill Wood, Richmond Park

-Sounding like a location to be found on the infamous Hampstead Heath, this former game reserve in Richmond Park is a lovely open space home to herds of roving deer.
-There’s good walking around the hill and through the woods, and the surrounding area of Richmond is a lovely place to spend a day eating, drinking, and exploring.
+Sounding like a location to be found on the infamous Hampstead Heath, this former game reserve in Richmond Park is home to herds of roving deer.
+There’s good walking around the hill and through the woods, and the surrounding area of Richmond is also a lovely place to spend a day eating, drinking, and exploring.

 Tickle Cock Bridge, West Yorkshire

 The subject of a hilarious 2008 headline, Tickle Cock Bridge in Castleford, West Yorkshire was made famous by the controversial decision to renovate and rename the bridge Tickle Cott.
-A local group of over 50’s was having none of it.
-Thanks to their valiant effort, Wakefield council backtracked and a plaque bearing the original name was, erected.
-While you’re exploring Yorkshire, Tickle Cock Bridge is only a stone’s throw from the pretty town of Pontefract, known for its ancient castle ruins and liquorice.
+However, a local group of over 50’s was having none of it.
+Thanks to their valiant effort, Wakefield Council backtracked and a plaque bearing the original name was, erected.

 Nob End, Lancashire

-Amazingly, in the mid-19th century Nob End was used as a tip for toxic alkali waste from the production of sodium carbonate by the Leblanc process, who knew?
-What’s funny about this is that the waste, a blue sludge known as ‘galligu’, was predominantly calcium sulphide and stank of rotten eggs.
-Now a nature reserve and Site of Special Scientific Interest, Nob End is home to rare orchids and stunning wildflowers which grow in the alkali rich soil, the perfect place for a beautiful walk with plenty of photo ops.
+Now a Site of Special Scientific Interest, Nob End is home to rare orchids and stunning wildflowers which grow in the alkali rich soil.
+It’s the perfect place for a beautiful walk with plenty of photo ops.

 The Bastard, Argyll

-The Bastard is a mountain summit in the Knapdale and Kintyre region in the county of Argyll and Bute, a stunning part of Scotland off the western mainland, famous for its nature and single malt whiskey.
-At 188 metres high (0.1 of a mile), the many walks up and around The Bastard aren’t the most challenging in Scotland, but the surrounding natural beauty, combined with the added bonus of being able to tell your friends you’ve ‘climbed The Bastard’, bring the people to this Scottish Isle.
-The nearby town of Campbeltown is famous for its whiskey, and also worth visiting is the nearby peak of Cockalane, well why not?
+The Bastard is a mountain summit in the Knapdale and Kintyre region in the county of Argyll and Bute.
+It’s a stunning part of Scotland and famous for its nature and single malt whiskey.
+At 188 metres high (0.1 of a mile), it’s not the most challenging of walks in Scotland, but the surrounding natural beauty brings the people to this Scottish Isle.
+Oh, and the fact you can tell your friends you’ve climbed The Bastard!

 The Bitches, Pembrokeshire

 Hot on the heels of The Bastard are The Bitches of Pembrokeshire.
-Already a highly desirable location for a holiday, the stunning Pembrokeshire Coast is home to castles, puffins and beautiful beaches, but it’s also worth a visit to see the famous Bitches, a set of rocks between Ramsey Island and the Pembrokeshire Coast.
-A popular tourist destination and playspot for extreme sports enthusiasts, The Bitches are also a the location of many famous shipwrecks.
+Already a highly desirable location for a holiday, the stunning Pembrokeshire Coast is home to castles, puffins and beautiful beaches.
+It’s also worth a visit to see the famous Bitches, a set of rocks between Ramsey Island and the Pembrokeshire Coast.
+Popular with tourists and extreme sports enthusiasts, The Bitches are also the location of many famous shipwrecks.